isomerpages/moe-presbyterianhigh/_programmes/Full Subject Based Banding.md

-For more information on Full SBB, visit&nbsp;[www.moe.gov.sg/microsites/psle-fsbb](file:///C:/Users/MOE-23504J/AppData/Local/Microsoft/Windows/INetCache/Content.Outlook/NLJSE2PW/www.moe.gov.sg/microsites/psle-fsbb).
+For more information on Full SBB, visit&nbsp;[Full Subject-Based Banding (Full SBB)](https://www.moe.gov.sg/microsites/psle-fsbb/full-subject-based-banding/main.html).
 For more information on how our school will be implementing Full SBB, you can contact us at&nbsp;[presbyterian@moe.edu.sg](mailto:presbyterian@moe.edu.sg).